LafeLabs/GuerrillaGeometry/crowd fund plans/the_story.md

  - custom branded installation in a chain store(ask for quote)

 ## Impact

-Self replicating art is the substrate on which self replicating technology can be built, for a free world.
+Self replicating geometric art is the substrate on which self replicating technology can be built, for a free world.
 I want to build a movement that is the opposite of terrorism.
 In terrorism, violence is used to enforce one political or religious ideology, independent of technology and art.
 I want to create things that freely replicate and produce based on a union of technology art and life, totally independent of ideology, politics and religion, based on a non-authoritarian architecture.
 Geometry is universal.
 It is in all religions, all engineering, all art, all design, all social structures, all geography, etc.  So to build self replicating geometric art that does useful things is the pure polar opposite of terrorism.

 ## vectors

 make video, give to maker on paper as shortened url

+## milestones and targets

+ - 10,25,50,100 daily demos
+ - another 10,25,50 instructibles
+ - tablet and phone app for octal codes deployed and being used for self documentation
+ - self replicating artBox deployed
+ - action geometry e-book with/without documentation of deploying all parts as self replication
+ - action geometry with/without physical book(in both cases do the version that simply describes what to do first, then the documented feedback loop which incorporates deploying the things with the book describing that.)
+ - deploy motor, self replicating among user/makers
+ - deploy EC probe, same, both are intended to actually show trash magic system of value working, with tales and lore embedded in the things, which are all built for free, and gain value and quality as they spread, which they do virally without centralized infrastructure or even documentation

+ If this works, I will no longer need funding after this stage because I will be able to use my role as a maker/user in the network of other maker/users of the core set of artBox, motor and EC Probe, and those value geometries should have the capacity to support me and others not just in terms of fed debt currency to survive capitalism but values outside capitalism and an ability to actually survive as other key elements of a technological complete set are created and spread by others who join in the value geometries.
+I think a goal of starting this transition in 2020 or so is reasonable.